 lock_impl = lock.select_for_update_lock

-Viewflow keeps only task names in the database.
-No action required to add a new task or change task connections.
+Viewflow stores only task names in the database.
+You can add new tasks or change connections without migrations.

-To rename a task, you can create a django data migration, with simple SQL Update statement
+To rename a task, create a data migration:

 python manage.py makemigrations --empty your_app_name